Loretta C. Scott

-Loretta Scott was elected to the Rochester City Council on November 4, 2009.
+Loretta Scott was first elected to the Rochester City Council on November 4, 2009.
 She was elected to serve a four-year term as one of five at-large Councilmembers.
-She currently serves on the Council's Finance Committee and the Jobs, Parks & Public Works Committee.
+In January 2014, she began a second term and was chosen by her colleagues to lead the council as President.
+As the President, she makes all committee member and chair assignment, serves on all formal and ad-hoc committees and presides over the Council Meeting.

 Loretta has extensive experience in the public, not-for profit and private sectors.
 She served with the City of Rochester for 30 years in a number of progressively responsible positions.
 She retired as Commissioner of the Department of Parks, Recreation and Human Services in 2005.
 As Commissioner she was responsible for the administration and operation of a major City department with a budget in excess of $21 million and a staff of nearly 400 full and part-time employees.